What This Article Covers

 However, this does not mean, and Oracle is not implying that a column-oriented database is better for applications outside of analytics.
 And as far as I can determine from reading the perspective of different database vendors on this topic, SAP is the only database vendor that proposes that a column-oriented design is better for all types of applications.

-At one point Oracle points out that the monster machine used by SAP beat Oracle’s BW-EML benchmark, but needed 3 times the amount of memory to do this.
-Things bring up the question of whether SAP’s hardware was simply reengineered to beat the Oracle benchmark.
-So did SAP first try the machine with 1000 GB of RAM, and then add 200 GB or RAM and then test again, and then add another 200 and test again, etc until it finally beat the Oracle score?
+At one point Oracle points out that the monster machine used by SAP beat Oracle’s BW-EML benchmark, but needed three times the amount of memory to do this.
+Things bring up the question of whether SAP’s hardware was simply re-engineered to beat the Oracle benchmark.
+So did SAP first try the machine with 1000 GB of RAM, and then add 200 GB or RAM and then test again, and then add another 200 and test again, etc. until it finally beat the Oracle score?

 SAP needs to get marketing out of the process of releasing benchmarking information.
 In the benchmark publication SAP HANA Performance: Efficient Speed and Scale-Out for Real-Time Business Intelligence the marketing influence is clear.
-I don’t need to see a cover plastered with stock photograph imagery of a man pulling a “fly” snowboarding maneuver, and then an image of a bunch of people rowing together, along with a marketing written introduction that uses a word salad of terms like NetWeaver components.
+One should not need to see a cover plastered with stock photograph imagery of a man pulling a “fly” snowboarding maneuver, and then an image of a bunch of people rowing together, along with a marketing written introduction that uses a word salad of terms like NetWeaver components. how is this related to SAP HANA performance?
 This should be a scientific paper that is not word-smithed and couched in the deceptive marketing language.

 SAP marketing must acknowledge that not every paper produced by SAP needs have their fingerprints on it.
 Here is an example of the type of nonsensical writing that I am referring to.